pytroll/pytroll-collectors/doc/source/index.rst

 - All fields from the ``filepattern``, and
 - Any keys starting with ``var_`` in the configuration file and their values.

+The additional keys may be essential if the package listening to trollstalker messages expects an entry in the posttroll message that is normally extracted from the filename.
+For example, :ref:`gatherer` needs a ``platform_name`` to be present at all times.
+If a filename does not contain a platform name or is for some other reason not matched with a trollsift pattern, it may need to be sent explicitly with ``var_platform_name``.

 .. literalinclude:: ../../examples/trollstalker_config.ini_template
    :language: ini